rparrett/taipo/README.md

 - [ ] Deal with action ambiguity
   - [ ] Either prevent ambiguities when assigning words for targets
   - [ ] Or allow the player to tab through multiple completed targets
+- [X] Show range indicators when tower is selected
 - [X] Rethink action spawning entirely to fix "back" action changing after building a tower
 - [X] Actions should optionally display their cost
   - [X] Smaller coin sprite?